Elections with Few Voters: Candidate Control Can Be Easy

-All the proofs follow by reductions from $\probColorClique$ (hence the name of the technique) and are quite similar in spirit.
-Thus we start by providing some common notation and observations for all of them.
+All these results follow by reductions from $\probColorClique$ (hence the name of the technique) and are quite similar in spirit.
+Thus, we start by providing some common notation and observations for all of them.

-Let $I=\probMCCInstance$ be a $\probColorClique$ instance with graph $G$ and non-negative integer $h$.
-The vertices of $G$ are partitioned into $h$ sets, $V_1(G), \ldots, V_h(G)$, each containing the vertices with a given color.
-Without loss of generality, we assume that each $V_i(G)$ contains the same number of vertices, denoted by $\vertexsetsize$, and we rename the vertices so that for each color $i$, $1 \leq i \leq h$, we have $V_i(G) = \{v^{(i)}_1, \ldots, v^{(i)}_{\vertexsetsize}\}$.
-The task is to decide if there is a clique of order~$h$ where each vertex comes from a different set $V_i(G)$.
-Without loss of generality, we assume that each edge in $G$ connects vertices with different colors and that the input graph contains at least two vertices.
+Let $I=\probMCCInstance$ be a $\probColorClique$ instance with graph $G$ and non-negative integer $h$ (recall \autoref{def:mcc}).
+The vertices of $G$ are partitioned into $h$ sets, $V_1(G), \ldots, V_h(G)$, each containing all vertices colored with a given color.
+Without loss of generality, we assume that $h > 2$ and each $V_i(G)$ contains the same number of vertices, denoted by $\vertexsetsize$, and we rename the vertices so that for each color $i$, $1 \leq i \leq h$, we have $V_i(G) = \{v^{(i)}_1, \ldots, v^{(i)}_{\vertexsetsize}\}$.
+The task is to decide whether there is a clique of order~$h$ where each vertex comes from a different set $V_i(G)$.
+Moreover, and without loss of generality, we assume that each edge in $G$ connects vertices with different colors, that the input graph contains at least two vertices, and that this graph is connected.

-In our reductions, given an instance $I=\probMCCInstance$, we build elections with the following candidates related to the graph~$G$ (in addition to the candidates specific to a particular reduction).
+In our reductions, given an instance $I=\probMCCInstance$, we build elections with the following candidates related to the graph~$G$ (in addition to the candidates specific to each particular reduction).
 For each vertex $v \in V(G)$, we introduce a candidate denoted by the same symbol.
 For each edge~$e = \{u,v\}$, we introduce two candidates $(u,v)$ and $(v,u)$ (while our original graph is undirected, for our construction we treat each undirected edge as two directed ones, one in each direction).

-In the description of our preference orders, we will use the following orders over subsets of candidates.
-For each vertex $v^{(i)}_t \in V_i(G)$ of color $i$ and each color $j$, $j \neq i$, we write $L(v^{(i)}_t,j)$ to denote the order obtained from
+In the description of our preference orders, we will use the following orders over subsets of candidates: \begin{enumerate} \item For each color $i$, when we write $V_i(G)$ in a preference order, we mean the order